temporalio/documentation/docs/self-hosted-guide/index.md

 ---
 id: index
-title: Open source self-hosted infrastructure for durable applications
+title: Self-hosted Temporal Cluster guide
 sidebar_label: Self-hosted guide
 sidebar_position: 5
 description: This guide provides a comprehensive overview to deploy and operate a Temporal Cluster in a live environment.